Ready to find the perfect college for all agricultural and farming majors? Be sure to check out our top 15 schools with fantastic college farms.

 The Cal Poly Organic Farm is located on 11-acres, and is operated by the Horticulture and Crop Science Department.
 They are certified organic by the CCOF (California Certified Organic Farmers).
 The farm provides undergraduate students hands-on experience with organic, sustainable, farming and gardening.
 The farm is operated and managed with a hybrid of faculty, staff, and student support.
 Cal Poly SLO’s Horticulture and Crop Science Department, College of Agriculture, and the Food and Environmental Sciences supports the organic farm.
 Cal Poly produces dozens of crops that are sold directly to local farmers markets, campus markets, and to other local vendors and restaurants.
 All other produce is then donated to the Food Bank.

 UC Santa Cruz’s Center for Agroecology and Sustainable Food Systems is a research program dedicated to “increasing ecological sustainability and social justice in the food and agriculture system.”
-The center operates a 3-acre garden, as well as a 33-acre farm.
+The center operates a 3-acre garden, as well as a 30-acre farm.
 This farm is operated by a blend of social sciences staff, faculty partners, and students.
 As a student at UC Santa Cruz, there are many opportunities for both education and research.
 This center also offers many opportunities for apprenticeships and training in the techniques of agroecology and organic farming.
 One of the key missions of the Center for Agroecology and Sustainable Food Systems is to serve the public; they offer classes, courses, and tours to the surrounding Santa Cruz community.
 Food from the farm and garden also helps support UC Santa Cruz’s work in ensuring food security for all of its students through various hunger-free campus efforts, including food pantries and dining hall programs.

 Evergreen State University is more or less a living laboratory for students in itself.
 Their Organic Farm is connected to the main campus by two trails that cut through the campus forest.
 The Organic Farm is a small-scale, fully organic farm that serves as a research facility with a focus on organic agriculture.
 The farm produces fruits, vegetables, and sheep.
 The farm is certified organic by the Washington State Department of Agriculture.
 They work diligently to maintain appropriate water use, reduce erosion, practice integrated animal management, pest management, and biodiversity conservation.
 The farm is supported by staff and faculty, but students enrolled in the Practice of Organic Farming program (POF) work as interns on the farm.
 The Evergreen State University is connected to its community by offering Community Gardens, and a student activities group that provides gardening space to the Olympia and Evergreen communities.